 How to get a general overview

 The archaeology of this region can be explored via the public Database, which is available in both English and Arabic.
 Users can see the progress of the project so far by clicking on the Map View.
 This will display all the records that we have created, and it is continually updated.
-As the Database contains over 150,000 records, please be patient while these resources are loaded.
+As the Database currently contains over 338,000 records, please be patient while these resources are loaded.
 Different types of records are coloured differently.
-So, for example, all our site records are in yellow.
+So, for example, all our site records are in blue.
 The key to the different colours is located in the Overlays tab.
-If you click on this, you can also select whether you want to see the site records (called Heritage Resource E27 records) displayed on the map, or all of the site records and information records (called Information Resources).
+If you click on this, you can also select whether you want to see the site records (Heritage Place) displayed on the map, or other, including Detailed Condition Assessment, Built Component, Geoarchaeology, Person/Organisation, or Information Resources.
 Information Resources are the records of the imagery, articles, etc that we have consulted about each site.
 Using the Map View it is also possible to zoom in to see more details about each area.
 Try toggling to a full-screen view by clicking on the arrows in the top right hand corner of the map screen.
-To see a list of records created by the project, you can also select the Search option in the top right hand tab.
+To see a list of records created by the project, you can also select the Search the EAMENA Database option in the top right hand tab.

 Images and datasets from the EAMENA Database can be used according to our licence:

 EAMENA Database by EAMENA is licensed under a Creative Commons Attribution 4.0 International License.